© Kids Club English 2020

 Arts and crafts activities are often an integral part of the very young learner classroom, and they are often great tools to consolidate the English you’re teaching.
 BUT…we’ve all been there.
 It doesn’t always go smoothly and a great, fun activity can quickly turn into a source of frustration for both you and your students.
-This article will outline some of the things that have gone wrong in my classes and give you our tips for how to avoid craft chaos in the very young learner classroom.
+This article will outline some of the things that have gone wrong in my classes and give you my tips for how to avoid craft chaos in the very young learner classroom.

 While I love doing interactive crafts and art worksheets with my groups of kids, I have definitely had my share of days where I have spent a lot of time running around putting out fires, then finding myself pretty frazzled by the end of it!
 These are some of the common issues I’ve experienced:

 Do any of those things sound familiar?
 Read on to find the best techniques and strategies that have worked for me, to make craft activities with kids go smoothly.